 One day you wake up and decide to do the Camino de Santiago.
-Discover Galicia along an ancient route.
+Venturing along an ancient route.
 Sounds good, doesn't it?
 But there are a lot of routes.
-It goes far beyond the French Way, the best known.
+The thing goes far beyond the French Way, the best known.
 So the question is more than obvious.
-And, moreover, the answer will determine other decisions.
-So: which one to choose?
-Which Camino de Santiago should I do?
+And, in addition, the answer will determine other decisions.
+Which one to choose?
+Which Camino de Santiago do I do?

-Read on to find out which routes of the Camino de Santiago best suit your interests and possibilities.
+Read on to find out what routes of the Camino de Santiago are best suited to your interests and possibilities.

 A way that is many ways